 - Reconsider the use of products that claim to be antimicrobial or antibacterial.
 Plain soap and water are as effective as antibacterial soaps.
 The Centers for Disease Control recommends plain soap in its handwashing procedure.

-REUSE drugs when possible
+Reuse drugs when possible

 When a loved one has died, arrange for proper destruction of the person's medications as soon as possible.
-A family member or the person responsible for the person's estate can now take the medications to a collection program or mail them to a destruction facility.
-U.S. Drug Enforcement Administration rules no longer allow hospice and home care staff to manage controlled substances on behalf of their deceased patients.
+A family member or the person responsible for the person's estate can take the medications to a collection program or mail them to a destruction facility.
+U.S. Drug Enforcement Administration rules no longer allow hospice and home care staff to manage controlled substances on behalf of deceased patients.

 Use pharmaceutical drop-off sites and collection events

-Whenever possible, take your unused pharmaceuticals to a collection program or event.
+Whenever possible, take unused pharmaceuticals to a collection program or event.
 Before going to the collection site, ask whether to bring medications in their original containers or mixed together in a small, securely sealed plastic bag.
 Do not bring needles and other sharp items, inhalers, chemotherapy drugs or mercury items (e.g., thermometers) to a medication collection.
 These items cannot be incinerated along with other medications.

 Use mail-back programs

-When storing unused pharmaceuticals before taking or sending them to a collection point, minimize the risk of accidental poisoning, overdose or diversion (illegal use by someone other than the intended person) by storing medications out of reach of children or in a locked cabinet.
+When storing unused medications before taking or sending them to a collection point, minimize the risk of accidental poisoning, overdose or diversion (illegal use by someone other than the intended person) by storing medications out of reach of children or in a locked cabinet.

 Ensure safe disposal

-If you have no other options, do not flush and do not burn your unused pharmaceuticals.
+If you have no other options, do not flush and do not burn your unused medications.
 Instead, dispose of them in the trash.
 Especially when there is a risk of accidental poisoning, overdose or diversion, it is better to dispose of household pharmaceuticals than to hang onto them.
 When placing unused pharmaceuticals in the trash:

-- You may remove or mark over all labels that identify the materials as pharmaceuticals or that could provide personal information about you, including prescription information that someone could try to refill.
+- You may remove or mark over labels that identify the materials as pharmaceuticals or that could provide personal information about you, including prescription information that someone could try to refill.

 - Put them in a second container or small, opaque plastic bag and hide them in your trash.